shieldsbetter/pelton/README.md

 Pelton projects define a `pelton.cson` file that helps Pelton output a complete Kubernetes manifest describing the project's required runtime environment.
-Pelton projects can link to other Pelton projects as dependecies and Pelton will defer to those projects to bring themselves up in turn!
+Pelton projects can link to other Pelton projects as dependecies and Pelton will defer to those projects to add their own needs to the manifest.

 ## Quickstart